UmutOzcan/Bootstrap/README.md

 # BootstrapCamp
-This repository only contains basic Bootstrap exercises
+This repository only contains basic Bootstrap practices

 ## Installation
 To install and run BootstrapCamp on your local machine :